-In terms of features and changes, the second public build is the same as macOS Mojave’s third developer release.
-If you already have macOS Mojave public beta installed on your Mac, go to System Preferences, Software Update to download the second public beta.
+If you already have macOS Mojave public beta installed on your Mac, go to System Preferences, Software Update to download the third public beta.
 This is Apple’s new system software update user interface in macOS Mojave.
 You don’t have to go to Mac App Store > Updates anymore to download system updates.

 Apple had released the first developer beta for macOS Mojave on the same day as their developer conference.
 The developer beta is only available for registered Apple developers, which is a paid membership.
 However, anybody can register for Apple’s public beta and download it.
 Even though public betas are generally more stable than developer versions, please note that you might still run into issues so it is best to backup your data before continuing.